ipfs/ipfs-docs/docs/community/README.md

 Are you developing with IPFS implementations and tools, and looking for technical support from IPFS experts?
 For the fastest possible assistance and resolution of your support needs, do the following:

 1. [Check to see if the problem / issue you've encountered has already been discussed](#_1-check-to-see-if-the-issue-you-ve-encountered-has-already-been-discussed).
-2. If the your problem / issue has not been discussed or solved in the forum, [follow the general guidelines for getting useful answers to your questions](#_2-follow-the-guidelines-for-getting-useful-answers-to-your-questions).
+2. If your problem / issue has not been discussed or solved in the forum, [follow the general guidelines for getting useful answers to your questions](#_2-follow-the-guidelines-for-getting-useful-answers-to-your-questions).
 3. [Create a forum post in the Help section](#_3-create-a-forum-post-in-the-help-section).

 :::tip